MuhammedZaghloulCS/MuhammedZaghloulCS.github.io/_posts/Notes/2023-05-15-Head-First-Object-Oriented-Analysis-and-Design-Book.md

 # Chapter 5: Good design = flexible software

-in this chapter authors will revisit the change concept that as we mentioned above its the only constant in our world :). we will talk about how to make your software more flexible and reusable, applays OO principles to achieve cohesion, and more. . .
+In this chapter authors will revisit the change concept that as we mentioned above its the only constant in our world :). we will talk about how to make your software more flexible and reusable, applays OO principles to achieve cohesion, and more. . .

 ## Part 1: Nothing Ever Stays the Same